dreamking60/d3-start-to-finish-leanpub/manuscript/02 Energy Explorer.md

 ## Technical overview

-This section gives a broad overview of the energy explorer from a technical perspective.
+This section gives a broad overview of Energy Explorer from a technical perspective.
 There’s no need to understand this section fully, it’s just here to give you a flavour of what you’ll be building.

-The energy explorer is built using HTML, SVG, CSS and JavaScript.
+Energy Explorer is built using HTML, SVG, CSS and JavaScript.
 It uses a few JavaScript libraries namely D3, Lodash and Flourish’s popup library.

 The data originates from the [World Bank’s World Development Indicators](http://datatopics.worldbank.org/world-development-indicators/) database and has been transformed into a comma separated value (CSV) file using a Node script.
 The CSV file looks like:

-{caption: 'data.csv'}
+{caption: "data.csv"}
 ```text
 id,name,oilgascoal,nuclear,hydroelectric,renewable
 AGO,Angola,46.8,,53.2,0.0